 Strategic risk relates to risks associated with the effective development and implementation of the Company's strategy.
 The Company is no longer writing any new business and its current strategy is to manage the operations effectively and prudently throughout the run-off of the claims.
-In this context, the Company assesses that strategic risk is not material.
+However, the Company is currently investigating options to re-open to new business this year, and if that were to occur, strategic risk may become more material.